Countries hosting Afghan refugees

 Germany

-German Chancellor Angela Merkel said up to 10,000 people should be evacuated, including German contingent workers in Afghanistan, humanitarian activists, lawyers and others at risk.
+German Chancellor Angela Merkel said up to 10,000 people should be evacuated, including German troops in Afghanistan, aid activists, lawyers and others at risk.

 Spain